atgenomix/atgwas/README.md

-# ATGWAS: Spark-Powered Shiny App for GWAS Visualization
+# gwasViewer: Spark-Powered Shiny App for GWAS Visualization

-ATGWAS is an interactive R Shiny application designed for **Genome-Wide Association Study (GWAS)** result exploration.
+gwasViewer is an interactive R Shiny application designed for **Genome-Wide Association Study (GWAS)** result exploration.
 It connects directly to a **Spark-based catalog**, enabling scalable analysis of large GWAS summary statistics.

 ## 🚀 Features